-Since some people are scared about baking bread, here are a few tips to ensure great results.
-I always use great quality, fresh, bread flour.
+Since baking bread can be daunting for those who are new to it, here are a few tips to ensure great results.
+Always use great quality, fresh, bread flour.
 Also I throw away any opened flour that has been sitting in the cupboard for over 6 months.
 Likewise, the same for yeast.
-Fresh yeast only lasts a few days in the fridge.
-Whereas dried yeast lasts longer, yet, still should be replaced after 6 months.
+While fresh yeast only lasts a few days in the fridge, dried yeast lasts much longer.
+Although, this should also be replaced after 6 months.
 Finally, by baking bread regularly, ingredients are used up and naturally replaced before losing their freshness.

-With bread, in its many forms; loaf, baguette, rolls etc. being so readily available in every supermarket, questions may be asked about baking baguettes at home.
-My personal reason is the same for everything that is cooked and baked in our kitchen.
+With bread being so readily available in every supermarket, especially baguettes, why bake them at home?
+Personally, the true reason is the same for everything that is cooked and baked in our kitchen.
 Every single ingredient is known.
 No additives, flavour enhancers, mould inhibitors or such are added.
 Each baguette, or loaf is made when required, negating the need to ensure that it stays fresh for an entire week.

 Satisfaction gained from making, shaping and baking bread dough is reward enough for me.
 Because superior flavour and freshness cannot be beaten.
 Eaten within 30 minutes of cooling, from the oven, sets homemade baguettes apart from their mass produced counterparts.
 Also no ‘invisible’ nasties enter the digestive system from supposedly ‘healthy’ food.